Jesse-21/b7b/README.md

 <img src="./b7b_logo.png" width="200" />

-[B7B](https://b7b.xyz) is a static web client for the open BEB Protocol.
+[B7B](https://b7b.xyz) is a static web client for bebOS.
 It is not tied to or centralized to BEBverse servers, and uses an open-source [resolver contract](https://github.com/bebverse/contracts) to browse and query dimensions.

 ### Deployments: